Summary 2: First Part of the Training (continued)

 Hello spike527!

-That's pretty good :) I don't see any blatant perspective issues, more so in composition.
-Contrary to what one might think at first glance, placing an element in the middle of a composition is not necessarily ideal for highlighting it.
-Also, I find your foreground with the swing too much on the side, a bit too protruding.
-An easy rule for composition, (there's a lesson on it later actually) and that would work well for your drawing, is the rule of thirds.
-We divide the image into 9 (like tic-tac-toe) and use the lines and intersections to place important elements on these lines and meeting points.
-Here I adapted by moving the tree, the house, and giving a bit more space to the sky so that it takes 1/9 of the image (otherwise it was too small I think).
-I could have raised the ground on the lower thrust line but that would be a lot to change and it's already pretty good like this ^^ Also, I put your house on the hill and not behind because it gave the impression that there wasn't enough space for it since the mountain behind seems close.
+It’s not bad :) I don’t see any glaring perspective issues, more of a composition issue.
+Contrary to what you might think at first glance, placing an element in the middle of a composition isn’t necessarily the best way to highlight it.
+Also, I think your foreground with the swing is too far to the side, a bit too prominent.
+A simple rule for composition (there’s actually a lesson on this later), which would work well for your drawing, is the rule of thirds.
+You divide the image into nine sections (like a tic-tac-toe board) and use the lines and intersections to place the important elements on those lines and at the points of intersection.
+Here, I’ve adapted it by moving the tree, the house, and giving a slightly larger portion to the sky so that it takes up 1/9 of the image (otherwise, I think it was too small).
+I could have raised the ground to the lower power line, but that would involve too many changes, and it’s already pretty good as it is ^^ Also, I’ve put your house back on the hill and not behind it, because it gave the impression that there wasn’t enough space for it, given that the mountain in the background seems close.

-Regarding the gray values, there is a good start, I think you understand but you may not be daring enough.
-You need a wider range of values, more dark and more mid-tones before white.
-Be sure to determine your light source, and to differentiate the planes (not just the forefront).
-You did well with the hatching for the volumes of the house, but if you do it there, it's good to be consistent and do it a bit everywhere to establish a language in your image.
-You could also push the contrasts further.
-In any case, it's great work, it only needs a bit for it to really work well :) Don't hesitate if you have any questions :)
+Otherwise, in terms of grayscale values, you’ve made a good start.
+I think you understand it, but you’re not being bold enough.
+You need a wider range of values, more dark tones and more shades between the darkest and the lightest.
+Be sure to determine your light source and differentiate the planes (not just the foreground).
+You did a good job with the hatching for the volumes of the house, but if you do it there, it’s good to be consistent and do it a bit everywhere to establish a visual language in your image.
+You can also go further with the contrasts.
+In any case, it’s a beautiful piece of work; it just needs a few more tweaks for it to really work well :) Don’t hesitate to ask if you have any questions :)

 Bonjour spike527 !